Number of generators of ideals in Jordan cells of the family of graded Artinian algebras of height two: Number of cells of special multiblock partitions.

 Thus the number of complete intersection Jordan types with the Hilbert function in $(a)$ is equal to $A-S=2^{d-1}$. \item[$(b)$] In this case we have that $\mathsf{j}=2d-3+k$ and $t_{d-1}=\cdots =t_{k+d-2}=d$, $t_{k+d-1}=d-1, \dots , t_{2d+k-3}=1$.
 For each $i\in [d,d+k-3]$ we have $T_i=0$ and clearly $A_i=1$ and $S_i=0$.
 We have $T_{d+k-2}=(1,1)$, so $A_{d+k-2}=2$ and $S_{d+k-2}=0$.
 There are $d-1$ more components for each $i\in [d+k-1, 2d+k-3]$ where $T_i=(1,2,1)$, $A_i=3$ and $S_i=1$, similar to the previous case.
 So the total number of partitions in this case is $A=2\cdot 3^{d-1}$ Using Equation (\ref{specialmultiblock}) we obtain the number of special partitions

-Therefore the number of complete intersection Jordan types in this case is equal to $A-S=2^d$. \end{itemize} \end{proof}\begin{ack} The first author was supported by the Swedish Research Council grant VR 2013-4545.
+Therefore the number of complete intersection Jordan types in this case is equal to $A-S=2^d$. \end{itemize} \end{proof}

+\begin{ack} The first author was supported by the Swedish Research Council grant VR 2013-4545.
 The authors are grateful to the organizers of the conference ``Lefschetz Properties in Algebra, Geometry and Combinatorics'' at Centro Internazionale per la Ricerca Matematica (CIRM) at Levico, Italy, in June 2018; and to the successor conference ``Lefschetz Properties in Algebra, Geometry and Combinatorics, II'' at Centre International de Rencontres Math\'{e}matiques (CIRM) at Lumini, France in October 2019, where they participated in the working group on Jordan type.
 Helpful comments of a referee led us to focus the paper and improve clarity.\end{ack}